Delici0u-s/Amca/readme.md

 - run:
 - ```chmod +x INSTALL.sh```
 - ```./INSTALL.sh```
-- manually create an alias, as im not gud enough

 Tools that will be added: ```amca```
 Automatic meson compiler (amca) will be added to your path